Skip to main content

 Integrate Slack with Torq to trigger workflows from Slack interactions, using a custom endpoint for event notifications.

-Set up a Slack Interaction Payloads integration in Torq to trigger workflows based on user interactions with Slack shortcuts, modals, or interactive components like buttons and select menus.
+Set up a Slack Interaction Payloads integration in Torq to trigger workflows based on user interactions with Slack shortcuts, modals, and interactive components such as buttons and select menus.
 Torq generates a unique endpoint, which Slack uses to send data and trigger workflows.

 Trigger Torq Workflows from Slack Interaction Payloads